masufaar/Enterprise-OT-Sentinel/CONTRIBUTING.md

-# Contributing to OT Sentinel AI
+# Contributing to Enterprise OT Sentinel

-Thank you for your interest in contributing to **OT Sentinel AI**.
+Thank you for your interest in contributing to **Enterprise OT Sentinel**.
 We welcome contributions from the community to help make industrial autonomy more secure and accessible.

 ## 🛠️ Development Workflow